 The 2013-2014 Teacher as Hero Award winners have helped make the world a better place for their students by going far beyond what is asked of them as education professionals.
 Special thanks go to Shirleen Allicot of 6ABC, who served as the Master of Ceremonies; Marciene Mattleman, who gave the keynote address; and to all the representatives of State Farm® who joined us for the evening and assisted in the presentations.

-Meet this year’s winners!
+Meet last year’s winners!

 James Lynch, Northeast High School, Philadelphia, PA